All Episodes

 Really?

-He got his insight into this little tipping over from German files in Germany.
+He got his insight into the world tipping over from German files in Germany.

 And the Germans were scurrying around the planet looking for stuff.

-A very good friend of mine has been talking with, um, uh, German officers from World War II about what the Germans were really up to, particularly at the end of the world, at the South Pole.
+A very good friend of mine has been talking with German officers from World War II about what the Germans were really up to, particularly at the end of the world, at the South Pole.

 Yeah, they did.

-Now, Graham and I believe, along with some other people like the Plymouth, that the most probable place For the surviving remnants of the last epoch, the last high civilization on this planet.
+Now, Graham and I believe, along with some other people like the Flemest, that the most probable place for the surviving remnants of the last epoch, the last high civilization on this planet, not with integrated.

-And if you begin now to look at the orbit of the, uh, of the uncharted satellite, in the next week, a week and a half, it will drift repeatedly over the plateau.
+And if you begin now to look at the orbit of the untethered satellite, in the next week, a week and a half, it will drift repeatedly over the plateau.

-It's within 4 degrees of being exactly 180 from Giza.
+It's within four degrees of being exactly 180 from Giza.

-Remember the French series of nuclear tests in the last few weeks that no one could figure out why the French were testing nuclear triggers when all the enemies had gone away?
+Remember the French series of nuclear tests the last few weeks that no one could figure out why the French were testing nuclear triggers when all the enemies have gone away?

 Of course.

-You know, who were they gonna bomb, you know, use them against?
+You know, who are they going to bomb, you know, use them against?

 And the current folks that are sitting on that neat stuff are the Egyptians.